SEO copy vs conversion copy

 Some sales reps would only hand over the gift at the end of the presentation, and only if a sale was made.
 I made a point of giving the hosts their gift before even entering the door, and I instructed my team to do the same.
 Once inside, I would spend a half hour getting to know my new friends.
 Here’s the thing… I wasn’t looking for “a sale”; I wanted several.
 These people had friends and family.
 It was important that they really liked me.

 Did I get burned a few times by people that just grabbed the knife set and slammed the door?
 Absolutely.
 We paid for these gifts out of our own pocket, so that hurt.
 I believed that we had offered them a free gift and that my new friends deserved more than just a pitch.
 I became the sales trainer because of my closing ratio, and keeping the gift separate from the pitch has served me well over the decades that followed.

-What is your gift: valuable local information and property expertise that improves the lives of your visitors?
+What is your gift: valuable local information and expertise that improves the lives of your visitors?
 Your blog should be a welcoming place to share your free gift.
-There’s no way to be subtle about your agenda when you finish a blog post with a pitch for a new listing, or “Call me today at…” Sprinkling your posts with links to sales pages, or popup messages, can also send your quarry bolting for cover.
+There’s no way to be subtle about your agenda when you finish a blog post with a pitch, or “Call me today at…” Sprinkling your posts with links to sales pages, or popup messages, can also send your quarry bolting for cover.

 If you’ve enticed visitors to your blog with the promise of valuable information, deliver on that offer; no strings attached.

 Does that mean you can’t include a call to action?
 Not at all.
 Instead of pitching them, it would be appropriate to offer a free white paper that provides information in addition to the post.
 In other words, offer even more value.